Decentralisedme/btc_vs_usdt/Aug19_btc_vs_usdt/README.md

 ### 6 Time alignemnt

-Ethereum and Bitcoin, being two differnt blockchains, generate blocks and therefore auhaticate tranactions at different time and freqency.
-To make the quantity transactions of the two coins compearable and alligned I grouped the transactions and summed the quantity with intervals of 30 minutes, with the following final results:
+Ethereum and Bitcoin, being two differnt blockchains, generate blocks and therefore authenticate tranactions at different time and frequency.
+To make the quantity transactions of the two coins comparable and aligned I grouped the transactions and summed the quantity with intervals of 30 minutes, with the following final results:

 - Tether